-How to make your forms GDPR compliant
+How to make your forms GDPR compliant with 123FormBuilder

 The GDPR laws protect personal information such as names, phone numbers, addresses, and locations.

 - Allow users to correct and/or update their own data.
 Enable the edit submission feature.

 - Send a copy of the completed form to the sender.

 - Upon request, form users should be able to contact you whenever they want.
 Include your contact details on the form.
 Read more about the “right to be forgotten” law.